My Problem Is Setting Expectations for Other People

 Rights and obligations

-When you no longer set expectations on other peoples’ behavior, you can live more freely and with more energy to focus on what is really important: expecting the most out of yourself.
+When you stop setting expectations on other peoples’ behavior, you can live more freely and with more energy to focus on what’s really important: expecting the most from yourself.

-- You have the right to expect others to respect you.
+- Firstly, you have the right to expect others to respect you.